kpwn/yalu102/README.md

 4. Include the IOKit headers, and add them to your search path.
 5. Run the project.

-## Compiling

-1. Click 'Product' in Xcode menu bar, from drop-down click 'Archive'
-2. Right-click on the archive in Organizer, click 'Show in Finder'
-3. Open Terminal and use the `cd` command to go to the directory the .archive file is located in
-4. In Terminal, enter `xcodebuild -exportArchive -exportFormat ipa -archivePath <FILE_NAME>.xcarchive -exportPath ~/Desktop/<FILE_NAME>.ipa` replacing `<FILE_NAME>` with the archive name in Finder
-5. Wait for command to complete, the .ipa file should be located on your desktop

 ## Warnings

 This jailbreak is a work in progress.
 Some things do not work, but most things do.

 Do not install things that are untested.

 **AppSync and other unsupported and untested software will probably throw your device into a bootloop or do other bad things.** Do not open an issue complaining that your device has been bootlooped because you installed other software.
 You have been warned.

 ## Installing